 For more details, go here:

-WordPress RSS – Useful Tips
+Using RSS – Useful Tips

-Tip #1 – Comment RSS Feeds
+Tip #1 – WP Comment RSS Feeds

-All the comments posted on your site by visitors can be seen in the Comments RSS page …
+All the comments posted on your site by visitors and users display in your Comments RSS page …

-Comments feed items as seen using Firefox
+(RSS comments feed items seen using Firefox)

-Again, you can check what the comments feed contains by pasting the feed URL into a feedreader …
+Again, you can check what the comments feed contains by pasting the feed URL into a feed reader …

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL:

-• http://www.yourdomain.com/comments/feed
+- http://www.yourdomain.com/comments/feed

-• http://www.yourdomain.com/blog/comments/feed (if your WP installation is in a subdomain, e.g. “blog”)
+- http://www.yourdomain.com/blog/comments/feed (if your site has been installed in a subfolder, e.g. “blog”)

-Tip #2 – Using Feeds For Individual Items
+Tip #2 – Using Individual Item Feeds

-Feed For Individual Post Item
+(RSS Feed For Specific Post Item)

 To create the above feed, copy the post URI, and add “/feed/?withoutcomments=1” to the end.